 - Backfill around the herb, pressing the mix down firmly.

-- Water generously with a solution of Scotts Osmocote® Boost+Feed Vegetables, Tomatoes & Herbs to settle it in.
+- Water generously with a solution of Scotts Osmocote® Pour+Feed Vegetables, Tomatoes & Herbs to settle it in.

 Most herbs are best picked frequently.
 Pinch out the growing tips to encourage bushier, compact growth and to reduce the likelihood of annual herbs running to seed.
 It’s best to harvest just before use for maximum flavour and freshness.